indigocarmen/cloud_dfir_demo/README.md

 ```
 scp -i <YOUR_SSH_KEY> <YOUR_FILE>  ec2-user@<YOUR_IP_ADDRESS>:~
 ```
+Or use something like WinSCP to upload the files.

 NOTE: If you exit SSH, you will need to rerun `source env/bin/activate` or aws_ir will not execute